Send data to Google Cloud Storage

 1. A service account key must be created, and then downloaded for use when configuring Amperity.

-2. The Storage Object Admin role must be assigned to the service account.
+2. The Storage Object Admin role must be assigned to the service account role.

 Service account key